amm1746/Wildfire-Relief/docs/DesignDoc.md

 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

+Our current design effectively applies key object-oriented principles like Single Responsibility and Dependency Inversion, but could better implement other principles.
+Future improvements should focus on strengthening type safety by replacing generic returns with specific types.
+We should also introduce better notification implementations and standardize error handling.

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._